-Chocolate has been shown to affect your mood in a positive way.
-After eating chocolate serotonin is released and it helps stabilize the mood.
+Chocolate has been shown to affect your mood positively.
+After eating chocolate, serotonin is released, and it helps stabilize the mood.
 So if you need the ultimate comfort food in the form of a cake, the best choice must be a chocolate brownie.
-This is my recipe for fudgy brownies with sourdough discard.
+This is my sourdough brownies recipe for fudgy brownies with discard.

 There are commonly two types of brownies: cakey and fudgy, and people seem to have a specific preference.
-My favorite is the fudgy brownie, so that’s what you will see here today.
+My favorite is the fudgy brownie, which you will see here today.

-If there are enough people asking for a sourdough cakey brownie, I may develop a recipe for that.
+If enough people ask for a sourdough cakey brownie, I may develop a recipe.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 Like most beloved food items, brownies go back a long time, and their history is riddled with made-up stories and legends.

 One such story goes: A socialite called Bertha Palmer, whose husband owned a prominent Chicago hotel called Palmer House Hotel, asked one of the hotel’s pastry chefs for a confection for the ladies attending the Chicago World’s Columbian Exposition.

 It was supposed to be smaller than a cake and able to be included in a lunchbox.
 The result was the Palmer House Brownie with walnuts and an apricot glaze.
 It is served to this day at the hotel.

 This first known printed version of a brownie recipe was published in 1899 in Machias Cookbook.
 They were called “Brownie’s Food”.

 Brownies are loved to this day and are made at home as a huge favorite worldwide.